 The courts often order child support when two parents are no longer cohabiting.
 It is in the best interest of a child to receive financial support from both parents.

 Typically, the parent with less time with the children makes payments to the parent with primary physical custody.
 However, other factors are part of the calculation such as the relative incomes of the estranged parents.

-State law requires continuation of child support payments for children who turn 18 while they are enrolled in high school.
-The court can also order a parent to pay for college expenses as child support if the parents made an agreement and that agreement forms part of a court order.
+State law requires continuation of child support payments for children who turn 18 while they are still enrolled in high school.
+The court can also order a parent to pay for college expenses as child support if the parents had made such an agreement and that agreement forms part of a court order.

 A Maryland child support decree is about more than direct monetary payments to the custodial parent.
 The order frequently addresses other needs of the child.
-These additional areas may include

 A parent may be ordered to maintain health insurance for the benefit of children, meet the costs of medical bills, daycare costs, expenses for private schools, music or other tuition and other expenses related to a child’s everyday life.